 A modern ‘Soviet’ city, we experience the life and character of Novosibirsk’s rich culture where the arts and science predominate.
 The city is located in the heart of Russia and is situated on both banks of the River Ob.
 Our city tour takes us to Lenin Square where the imposing Opera House is located.
 An architectural marvel, it houses two permanent ballet and opera companies and is one of the largest opera houses in the world.
 In front of the Opera House, we visit an impressive statue of Lenin – a marvelous opportunity to have your photograph taken with this iconic political leader.

 Alternatively, south of the city you could visit Novosibirsk’s excellent Railway Museum on our Freedom of Choice tour.
 The museum displays locomotives and rolling stock from the late 1800s, including carriages of the Tsars, through to the Soviet era.
 Or choose to go to the Mineralogical Centre with its fine display of Siberian minerals.

 Day 6: On board

 A day to unwind and reflect on the many sights and sounds we have experienced on our journey so far.
-Chat to your fellow passengers, perhaps learn a few words of Russian or simply enjoy the ever changing landscape outside your window as it unfolds.
+Chat to your fellow passengers, perhaps learn a few words of Russian, or simply enjoy the ever changing landscape outside your window as it unfolds.

 Day 7: Irkutsk

-Our visit to Irkutsk, the ‘Paris of Siberia,’ takes in the most significant sites and museums in this fascinating city, including an exploration of the classic wooden architecture with its intricately carved lace-like decorations that has given many of this region’s buildings such a distinctive and unique appearance.
+Our visit to Irkutsk, the ‘Paris of Siberia,’ takes in the most significant sites and museums in this fascinating city, including an exploration of the classic wooden architecture with its intricately carved lace-like decorations that has given many of this region’s buildings such a distinct and unique appearance.